Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 CommunityPay generates resale certificates directly from the system of record:

-• Every required statutory section presented in a guided disclosure modal with the exact statute reference (RCW 64.90.640 or RCW 64.34.425)
+• Every required statutory section is presented in a guided disclosure modal with the exact statute reference (RCW 64.90.640 or RCW 64.34.425).

-• Each certificate is content-hashed (SHA-256) and preserved as an immutable institutional packet with version chain
+• Each certificate is content-hashed (SHA-256) and preserved as an immutable institutional packet with version chain.

 Manual preparation across 26 disclosure sections reliably produces omissions and errors.
 A system that maps every statutory requirement to a data source and flags incomplete sections eliminates that risk.